GuillermoPena/multiple-contains/README.md

 		- 'exists': return true or false if item exists in container
 		- 'index' : return index of item in container (default: -1)
 		- 'object': return full item
-		- TODO: 'subarray': return subarray with items in container
+		- 'subarray': return array with matched items or indexes in string or number
-		- TODO: 'repetitions': return how many times is item in container
+		- 'repetitions': return how many times is item in container

 ## Quick Examples